nghi-truyen/deeppick/README.md

-This code is a Keras implementation of [PhaseNet](https://github.com/wayneweiqiang/PhaseNet) and dedicated to automatic arrival time picking for seismic inversion.
+This code is a Keras implementation of [PhaseNet](https://github.com/wayneweiqiang/PhaseNet), dedicated to automatic arrival time picking for seismic inversion.
 This version allows to deal with the new dataset having the different size and number of channels, especially, to implement Transfer Learning using the pretrained model from Northern California Earthquake Data Center ([NCEDC](https://ncedc.org/)).

 ## 0. Installing packages
 ### Using anaconda (recommend):